instrumentisto/rust-incubator/orientation.md

 ### Calendar

 The calendar is your ally.
 Utilize it and allocate at least **20 hours per week** to immerse yourself in the program and adhere to the deadlines.
-Remember to **check the calendar** at least once a week.
+Make it a habit to **check the calendar** at least once a week.
 All meetings and deadlines are marked there.
-Please note that all deadlines fall on Thursdays.
-Do not miss the hard deadlines - they are crucial to your progression in the program.
+Please note that all deadlines are set for Thursdays.
+Missing these hard deadlines can significantly hinder your progression in the program, so be sure to respect them.

+Please arrive at each meeting **prepared and ready for discussion**.
+Your homework and tasks should be completed before the meeting, not after.
+Mentors expect you to come prepared, and their role is to help deepen your understanding of the concepts.

+As soon as you complete one chapter, start the next without delay.
+This will help you stay on track.
+Treat the boot camp as a job or a competition, not just as entertainment.
+To succeed, it's essential to **study regularly** and avoid taking more than one day off at a time.
+A loss of a couple of days can set you back significantly, and recovery may be stressful.
+So, take care of yourself and manage your time wisely.

 ### Honor code